Flat oval spiral duct and round spiral duct?

 Our mission at Standard Tinsmith & Roofer Supply Corp. is to be your most reliable source for all your sheet metal coils, tin roofing, flat oval duct, and spiral ductwork products, along with expert installation.
 Our commitment is to ensure your success as our customer, and we do so by having knowledge in all areas of our trade and business.
-Our team will now offer you, spiral duct and flat oval work too.
-Our retro industrial duct work is equally energy proficient, and we are making it less costly to you on monthly utilities, as well as very pleasing to your eye.
+Our team will now offer you spiral duct and flat oval work too.
+Our retro industrial ductwork is equally energy-proficient, and we are helping make your monthly utilities less costly while being very pleasing to the eye.

 Our stock comprises diverse coils and gauges of sheets of several particular types of metals.
 Moreover, we offer you installation materials and a complete stocking line of HVAC merchandise.
 Our team is fully trained and ready to assist you anytime with any concern or question you may have.
-We will make your job easier by helping you when you need your next HVAC fabricated, designed, or measured.
+We will help make your job easier by helping you when you need your next HVAC fabricated, designed, or measured.

-We have over 100 years of manufacturing Authentic Decorative Metal Ceilings and Walls.
+We have over 100 years of manufacturing authentic decorative tin ceilings and walls.
 We use original sand casted steel dies, and our massive Bliss Power Press ensures that you have a uniform, clean, and clear stamp each time.read more

 At the helm of a legendary sheet metal shop in Brooklyn, New York

 Few sheet metal shops can say they’ve been around for more than a century.
 In the heart of Brooklyn, New York, the secret to Standard Tinsmith and Roofer Supply’s 105-year-old longevity is family.

-In 1914, Luis Goldberg opened Tinsmith in lower East Side Manhattan with a plan to sell quality sheet metal products to the city’s rapidly developing five boroughs.
+In 1914, Luis Goldberg opened Tinsmith in the lower East Side of Manhattan with a plan to sell quality sheet metal products to the city’s rapidly developing five boroughs.
 With business booming, Goldberg soon groomed his son-in-law, Sam Fishkind, to run the sheet metal shop in order to keep the company’s operations all in the family.